 When we first began homeschooling last fall, I started with a preschool homeschool curriculum I purchased online.
 It was basic, but it introduced me to a simple structure and way of organizing lessons.
 Because I had never taught anyone formally before, I felt more confident having some direction to start with—and I honestly wasn't sure what kinds of activities I should be using to fill my preschool-age daughter's day.

 We used our curriculum diligently for the first six months of the school year, but in that time I realized that the formula was pretty simple.
 Now I've taken what I learned from that formula and used it to create custom lesson plans each week that focus on topics my daughter is naturally interested in, or ideas that are organically relevant to our life that week.
 The best part?
-You can do it too, mama.
+You can create a preschool home curriculum too.

-Here's how to create a weekly lesson plan for your preschooler or kindergartener in 5 easy steps:
+Create a kindergarten or preschool weekly lesson plan in 5 steps:

 I cannot stress this enough—having a weekly curriculum theme is the guiding principle for all homeschoolers of young children.
 Not only does it give your little one a common thread to connect everything they learn, it also makes it so much easier for you to find activities and materials for the week.